 There’s nothing wrong with using social media to give you some good, general exposure.
 Just don’t let social media divert your time attention from your main focus: pitching, traveling, and writing.

-I’ve noticed that beginning writers have a habit of worrying about things that probably will never happen.
+I’ve noticed one of the travel writers mistakes is worrying about things that probably will never happen.
 This is typical when you’re learning something new.
 But worrying hampers you from getting on with your job of pitching and writing stories.
 It creates a roadblock that stops you from getting anything done.

 Here are two of the most common examples of pointless fretting that I’ve seen: